-Policies and Procedures Adopted for the Induction and Training of Trustees
+Policies adopted for the induction and training of Trustees

 The training and induction provided for new trustees will depend on their individual experience and expertise.
 Where necessary an induction will provide training on charity and educational, legal and financial matters.
 All new trustees are given a tour of the academy and the chance to meet with staff and students.
 All governors are provided with copies of policies, procedures, minutes, budgets, plans and other documents that they will need to understand their role as trustees and directors of the academy.